What is the Audit Report?

-#6 – Basis of Opinion: On the basis of the fact of the audit report opinion is to be stated.
+#6 – Basis of Opinion: The basis of the fact is to be stated.

 #7 – Other Reporting Responsibility: After all the above points, if there is any other reporting responsibility that exists, then the same is required to be mentioned, such as Report on Other Legal and Regulatory Requirements.

 #8 – Signature: Then the signature is to be done by the engagement partner of the audit firm and below that the name of the engagement partner and the audit firm is to be written.

 #9 – Place and Date: Then, finally, the place of signature and the date of signing are to be mentioned.

 Suppose there is a company named XYZ in the U.S. As per the law prevailing in the U.S., XYZ is required to appoint an outside auditor who has to review its financial statements so as to ensure the accurateness of the financial statements.

 After reviewing the financial statements of the company, the auditor will then issue the auditor’s report reflecting the opinion of auditor about the accuracy of the financial statements along with its conformity to GAAP.

 Advantages of the Audit Report

 - The management is different from the auditor so auditor is independent to give his decision.
 So auditor’s report can provide the knowledge about the integrity and honesty of the management i.e. whether the management of the company is true toward the company’s shareholders or not.